BartoszKoscielniak/Crowdfunding-with-trust-WEB3/README.md

 * [License](#license)

 ## General info
-> Application aims to provide system supporting both start-up and charity collections.
-Financial security is significantly increased by implementing Smart Contracts.
-Deposit mechanism assure that funds can be released only after collection phase end which is followed by voting over releasing funds.
-Collection owner is obligated to share with evidences of progress.
-Supporters are in charge of voting over progress of specified phase.
-Depending on vote result funds are send to collection owner or are refunded to supporters.
+> Projects subject is associated with the system supporting both charity and start-ups collections.
+There is implementation of collections phase mechanism both with voting over work progress.
+These solutions aims to increase the attractiveness and functionality of website.
+The key task is to increase the security and introducing of financial transparency.
+To achieve this, application contains of deposit mechanism which secure funds until the end of collection.
+This solution has been implemented with blockchain and Smart Contracts.
+Contracts are agreement between the users, that cannot be broken down.
+These technologies works along with Spring Boot, which is base of website and also frontend JavaScript’s library – React.js.

 ## Screenshots